eng3844f17/eng3844f17.github.io/_projects/p4-html-css.md

 - CSS sheet:
   - Structure of document adheres to discussed conventions:
     - General styles up top and modifiers below, due to the cascade.
-    - Alike elements are grouped together, e.g., typography scheme, Header elements, section elements, media, etc.
+    - Alike elements are grouped together, e.g., typography scheme, media, header elements, section elements, footer elements, etc.
   - Provides consistent commenting scheme.
 - Simple and readable typography styles and hierarchy.
 Aesthetic matches your narrative.
 - Integrates text, visuals, and videos as a cohesive narrative about your digital practice / life.